hakko/subsonic/README.md

     Clone git@github.com:hakko/subsonic.git to $workspace/subsonic.
     cd $workspace/subsonic/subsonic-main
-    mvn package
+    mvn install
     cd $workspace/subsonic/subsonic-booter
+    mvn install

+    cd $workspace/subsonic/subsonic-installer-standalone
     mvn package

+To also build a .war files that runs on a Tomcat server, execute:

+    cd $workspace/subsonic/subsonic-main
+    mvn -P tomcat package

+If a test case fails during build, please report and re-run with mvn -fn as a workaround.

 Installation
 ------------

-Installation assumes that you have previously installed Subsonic from http://subsonic.org.

-1. Stop your Subsonic service
-2. Make a backup of current settings, just in case
-3. Use the subsonic.war file from $workspace/subsonic/subsonic-main/target/subsonic.war, and replace your current one.
-4. Use the subsonic-booter-jar-with-dependencies.jar file from $workspace/subsonic/subsonic-booter/target/subsonic-booter-jar-with-dependencies.jar, and replace your current one.
-5. Start your Subsonic service
+1. If you're already running Subsonic: stop your service, and backup your settings.
+(Just in case.)
+2. Go to $workspace/subsonic/subsonic-installer-standalone/target.
+3. Unzip subsonic-installer-standalone.zip to preferred install directory.
+4. In the install directory, tweak and run the subsonic.sh script to start your new server.

-Log in to Subsonic as usual and click the "Configure MusicCabinet" link (the header).
+Log in to Subsonic as usual (localhost:4040) and click the "Configure MusicCabinet" link (the header).
 It should be pretty self-explanatory from there.

 Please note that the initial import of data from last.fm will take a while, roughly 30 minutes per 10.000 tracks.
 You can follow the progress meanwhile but MusicCabinet features won't work until it's finished.